Got a job or apprenticeship interview coming up? No worries - follow this guide and you’ll leave everyone impressed.

 It’s easy to panic and say, ‘Yes, I’m really good at balancing different things, I think it’s a really important skill,’ but that doesn’t actually show the interviewer that you’re good at it.
 A specific story lets them see a time you’ve put that trait into action.

-The goal: Be ready with specific, concrete examples of your skills, so that instead of racking your brains in a panic, or answering really vaguely, you have really specific evidence to demonstrate your competencies.
+The goal: Be ready with specific, concrete examples, so that instead of racking your brains in a panic, or answering really vaguely, you have really specific evidence to demonstrate your skills.

 4. Prep other common questions